 a.
 An upset occurred and that the Licensee can identify the cause(s) of the upset,

 b.
-The certified facility was at the time being properly operated,
+The Certified Facility was at the time being properly operated,

 c.
-The License submitted notice of the upset as required in Condition XXXIV.
+The License submitted notice of the upset as required in Section A. General Conditions, Condition XXXIV.
 Water Discharges, paragraph B.; and,

 d.
 The Licensee complied with any remedial measures required.